Metztli/b2evo-metztli/README.md

 rhc cartridge add -c mysql-5.1 -a b2evo

-Make a note of the username, password, and host name as you will need to use these to complete the b2evolution installation on OpenShift
+Make a note of the username, password, and host name as you will need to use these to complete the b2evolution installation on OpenShift.

-Now, if you have and want to point a domain name (or subdomain) to your b2evo application (recently created), then use form of command below:

-rhc alias add b2evo b2evolution.yourDomainName.xyz

-Don't forget that you must first modify the CNAME at your domain DNS service provider and it usually takes at least 12hours for it to propagate.

-Thus, as an example to guide you in your CNAME settings:

-b2evolution.yourDomainName.xyz	  should point to  	b2evo-yourNameSpace.rhcloud.com

-Add this upstream b2evolution quickstart repo
+Add this upstream b2evolution quickstart repo:

 cd b2evo/php